agrueneberg/Corser/README.md

 ##### `requestHeaders`

-A case-insentitive whitelist of request headers.
+A case-insensitive whitelist of request headers.
 If the request uses a request header that is not in this list, it will not be handled by CORS.

 Default: simple request headers (`Accept`, `Accept-Language`, `Content-Language`, `Content-Type`, `Last-Event-ID`).